 Baptism at St. Patrick's Church

-5. English Baptisms are held on the first Saturday of the month at:
+- English Baptisms are scheduled on the First Saturday

 Bautismos en la iglesia de San Patricio